Plumsail/forms-docs/Public/introduction.rst

 Introduction
 --------------------------------------------------
-Plumsail Forms allow you to design and publish elegant, responsive and highly customizable forms to any web page by simply adding an HTML widget to it.
+Plumsail Forms allow you to design and publish elegant, responsive and highly customizable forms to any web page by simply adding an HTML widget to it, or share it via a link.
 When user submits the form, all data is handled by :doc:`Power Automate (MS Flow) </microsoft-flow>` which opens an ocean of possibilities for its use.
 The data is collected from anonymous users and can be protected with |reCAPTCHA| to prevent Spam submissions.